Tanami/symta/doc/symta-by-example.md

 The expression "type point x y" does several things: register's new type `point` with Symta's runtime and provides constructor function `point`, which creates instance of `point` type, with fields `x` and `y` - both initialized to 0.
 The `point` type already has method `is_point` defined on it, and all other objects too gain this method.
 The `point.as_text` declares a method, invoked by functions like `say` to get textual representation of objects.
 The $x and $y are shorthands for Me.x and Me.y, where Me is a way to reference object inside of a method, similar to `this` pointer in C++ and `self` in Smalltalk.

+Note: when type declaration is available, Symta compiles the Me.field_name call to an array look-up, which is somewhat faster than function call.

 If method takes arguments, they can be specified using `{}`.
 For example:
 ```
 point.set_x_and_y A B = | $x <= A